 Analytical approaches in multiple research methods or designs are applied to research data collection and analysis.
 The strengths, limitations, and integration of multiple methods are identified.
 The applicable research methods and designs in data collection, analysis, and interpretation are applied to specific research data.
 Dissertation research data is required.

-Prerequisites & Notes: ED 863 and ED 882 or ED 883 Offered: as needed Credits: Variable 1-3
+Prerequisites & Notes Permission of Director Offered: as needed Credits: Variable 1-3

 ED 874 - Writing in the Social Sciences